MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.pt-BR/Teams/deploy-chat-teams-channels-microsoft-teams-landing-page.md

 ### <a name="teams-licensing"></a>Licenciamento do Teams

-O Teams é oferecido como parte de muitas licenças do Microsoft 365 ou do Office 365.
-Para saber mais sobre o licenciamento do Teams, confira a [descrição do serviço do Microsoft Teams](https://docs.microsoft.com/office365/servicedescriptions/teams-service-description).
+O Teams é fornecido como parte de muitas licenças do Microsoft 365 ou do Office 365.
+Para obter mais informações sobre o licenciamento do Teams, consulte [Descrição do serviço do Teams da Microsoft](https://docs.microsoft.com/office365/servicedescriptions/teams-service-description).

 |Pergunte a si mesmo|Ação |
 |------------|-------|